Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Packing image

-The next step will be building the Docker image from the model.
-This image will be the working workflow image and it will contain all files that will be executed during the workflow steps.
+The next step will be building the Docker image.
 As a base image we will use `python:3.6-slim` image.
 Since this would be a raw Python container, we would also need to install a few python packages inside it.
 Create a `requirements.txt` file.

 ```
 numpy==1.14.3